 - For a perfect pattern match, find one of the two exterior panels.
 This will be the front panel; the two exterior panels should be the same, but if you feel one of your two is better than the other, choose it as the front.

 - Measure for pocket placement.
 The pocket should sit 4″ down from the top raw edge of the fabric panel and be centered 6½” in from each raw side edge.
 Pin the pocket pattern in this position.

 - Using a pencil, trace a few parts of the fabric’s motif onto the pocket template to indicate parts of the printed motif.
 This will help you visually line up the print when you cut out the front pocket.
 Draw as many parts as you feel necessary to get a good match.
-If you’re just beginning, you might find it helps to not only draw around the edge but to also trace a bit of the pattern inside the pocket.
+If you’re just beginning, you might find it helps to not only draw around the edge (as we did in the photo below) but to also trace a bit of the pattern inside the pocket.

 - Remove the pocket pattern from the fabric panel and take it over to the remaining exterior fabric.
 Lay the template on the right side of the fabric and move it around until you perfectly match the tracing on the template to the motif on the fabric.
 Pin in place.